Real Life in Star Trek, The Conscience Of The King

 “The lever is a tool,” Kirk said.
 “We have new tools, but great men still strive, and don’t feel outclassed.
 Wicked men use the tools to murder, like Kodos; but that doesn’t make the tools wicked.
 Guns don’t shoot people.
 Only men do.”

 Ignoring the slipping in of the Colt public relations slogan (and now ubiquitous gun-rights mantra) at the end, there, we get a nice distilled debate that, for the most part, cuts to the heart of the difference between the Enlightenment and Romanticism movements I mentioned earlier.
-Karidian is suggesting that he feels emasculated by automation and needs to be his own man, unencumbered by society’s rules, whereas Kirk is (rightly) making it clear that a mature powerful person works with society and systems instead of worrying about personal esteem instead of throwing tantrums.
+Karidian is suggesting that he feels emasculated by automation and needs to be his own man, unencumbered by society’s rules, whereas Kirk is (rightly) making it clear that a mature powerful person works with society and systems instead of worrying about personal esteem and throwing tantrums.

 She said in a clear, almost gay voice: “Tonight the Karidian Players present Hamlet—another in a series of living plays in space—dedicated to the tradition of the classic theater, which we believe will never die.
 Hamlet is a violent play about a violent time, when life was cheap and ambition was God.
 It is also a timeless play, about personal guilt, doubt, indecision, and the thin line between Justice and Vengeance.”